-We have determined that overall materiality for the financial statements of the Council is £1.680m based on 2% of gross expenditure on deficit on provision of services.
-We will communicate uncorrected audit misstatements greater than £0.08m to you.
+We have determined that overall materiality for the financial statements of the Council is £1.732 million based on 2% of gross expenditure on the provision of services.
+Materiality of the Group is set on the same basis at £1.748 million.
+We will communicate uncorrected audit misstatements greater than £0.08 million to you.

 The amount we consider material at the end of the audit may differ from our initial determination.
 At this stage, however, it is not feasible to anticipate all the circumstances that might ultimately influence our judgement.
-At the end of the audit we will form our final opinion by reference to all matters that could be significant to users of the financial statements, including the total effect of any audit misstatements, and our evaluation of materiality at that date.
+At the end of the audit we will form our final opinion by reference to all matters that could be significant to users of the financial statements, including the total effect of any audit misstatements, and our evaluation of materiality at that date

-4.5 How materiality is applied to the component locations
+4.5 How materiality is applied to the component entities

 We determine component materiality as a percentage of Group materiality based on risk and relative size to the Group.
-The component reporting limit for adjustments of £0.08m is the same as that noted above.
+The component reporting limit for adjustments of £0.08 million is the same as that noted above.